TinglikeGithub/Crypto-Venture-Scout/README.md

 # Crypto-Venture-Scout
-An platform for sorting and recommending projects to crypto VCs.
+A crypto projects aggregation and recommendation platform for crypto VCs